fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Familiarity over mastery
 If you peek at the reading schedule page, you might think there is a lot of reading.
 You're right!
-As an intensive 1H summer course, there is a fair amount of reading.
+Naturally, as an intensive 1H summer humanities course, there is a fair amount of reading.
 This is unavoidable because I respect the challenges and demands of a compressed four-week course that provides a rigorous learning experience.
 The workload is comparable to any average 1H upper-level humanities course, whether in person or online, but is obviously more intense than a regular full semester course.

 Almost all readings are meant for a broad (largely non-academic) audience and therefore are relatively quick reads.
 At the same time, most are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other, and how they tell very different stories of American Food.
 For almost everything we read, we're reading to ENGAGE with it, not because it's right.
 There is a LOT to disagree with across the readings, and we don't all have to agree on anything.

-You cannot possibly read every word, or every page, or master all the ideas, and that's just fine. **I expect you to gain a familiarity across all the readings so that you can write a thoughtful response about them.
-Because we're covering so much ground so quickly, broad familiarity is far more important than specific details.**

 {% include alert.html class='info' title='Rethinking Literacy' text="
 True literacy is not just understanding words and sentences.
 It's being able to read relatively quickly, think critically about what you read, and take away something useful from it (or decide you don't need to).
 That's one of the things we're deliberately practicing in this course.

+You cannot possibly read every word, or every page, or master all the ideas, and that's just fine.
+I expect you to gain a familiarity across all the readings so that you can write a thoughtful response about them.
+Because we're covering so much ground so quickly, broad familiarity is far more important than specific details.
 "%}